 Pre-Requisites for switchgear testing and commissioning

-Obtain the permit to work PTW for starting the T&C activity.
-PTW should be signed by all parties with valid dates and times related to the specific activity.
+Obtain the permit to work PTW for starting the electrical testing and commissioning T&C activity.
+PTW should be signed by all parties with valid dates and times related to the specific activity and equipment.

 Physical checking or pre commissioning procedure